 Last week Best Buddies Iowa and Special Olympics Iowa joined together at the State Capitol for “Spread the Word to End the Word” Day.
 These young Iowans encouraged legislators, staff and visitors to sign their pledge to stop using the R-word in everyday language as it is hurtful, exclusive and derogatory.
 I was happy to once again sign their pledge and meet with the students in my office.

 Charity, Angela and Tyler are pictured here with me in my office with their signed pledge.
 Best Buddies Iowa and Special Olympics Iowa are examples of organizations in our state that do a great job of serving our young people.

-As always, feel free to contact me on these bills or any others at my office at (515) 281-3521 or by email at email@example.com
+As always, if you have any questions or concerns, please feel free to call my office at (515) 281-3521 or email me at email@example.com